omcodedthis/omcodedthis/README.md

 * **c-planner:** A program that plans a duty schedule that is randomised in order to prevent bias written in C.

+* **light-dark-mode-template:** A Light / Dark mode template that uses [Bootstrap](https://getbootstrap.com/) for some of the aesthetics written in CSS, HTML & JavaScript.

 #### Languages & Tools Used
 [![C](https://img.shields.io/badge/-C-A8B9CC?logo=C&logoColor=white&style=flat)](https://www.open-std.org/jtc1/sc22/wg14/)